Destro: DiC

 In the miniseries "Operation: Dragonfire" of the DiC G.I.
 Joe, Destro (voiced by Maurice LaMarche) has survived the events of the movie and is now Serpentor's right-hand man.
 He now sports a gold mask and 'Iron Grenadier' uniform with cape.
 Apparently having tired of the Baroness, Destro is now in a relationship with Zarana.
 Humiliated by Destro's rejection, The Baroness uses Dragonfire energy to return Cobra Commander to semi-human form.
 Once he has returned, Cobra Commander contacts Destro, who informs the Commander he will join him again if he is able to overthrow Serpentor.
 He is also forced to "dump" Zarana by the Baroness, which he does, literally, through a trap door.
 With Serpentor defeated, Destro renews his alliance with Cobra Commander and repairs his relationship with the Baroness.

 Throughout the series, Destro does not show as much disrespect for the Commander as he did in the Sunbow series, appearing more loyal than before.
 But he does still maintain his role as the more level-headed and intelligent of the Cobra leaders, and often has to talk some sense into Cobra Commander and stop his hysterical rants.
 He still shows his disdain for the Commander, but mainly keeps his remarks to himself.
 In the second season of the DIC series, Destro regains his silver mask and dons a variation of his classic outfit.

 Spy Troops and Valor vs. Venom

 Destro appeared in the direct-to-video CGI animated movies G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, voiced by Scott McNeil.

+In the first film, he funds the construction of the Battle Android Troopers and serves as one of their controllers (along with Storm Shadow) to fight G.I.
+Joe when they invade the base.
+Though the B.A.T.s soon prove ineffective due to the need to split his focus; leaving them vulnerable.

+By the second film, Destro is helping the Venomization project created by Dr Mindbender, but cannot provide a payload deliver system for three years; resulting in Cobra stealing a G.I.
+Joe base designed to launch rain creating payloads.
+The new Venom troopers are more effective as they are brainwashed mutants; until the Joes create an antidote.